kainlee2304/Final_TestDTDM/README.md

 ---

-**Conclusion**
+**Slide 8: Conclusion**

 That’s all!
 We did these steps:
-- Set up Node.js and tools.
+- Set up Node.js and tools with `package.json`.
 - Connect to the database with `db.js`.
 - Write code for listing and searching products.
 - Deploy the app on Railway.
 - Test the app with a custom domain.

 The app works well.
-Users can see and search products easily.  ?
+Users can see and search products easily.

 ---